 Mortgage marketing materials shouldn’t always be about mortgages.
 You seek business relationships, but it’s still ok to be friendly and a little outside the box too.
 How better to do that and to do it every year than with customized birthday greetings sent automatically to each past client and prospect?

-9. Post Close Client for Life
+9. Post-Close Client for Life

 Selling a new prospect that doesn’t know you is harder than working with a past happy client, and it costs five times as much.
 Done right, a big enough book of past clients is all you may ever need to sustain a healthy and prosperous business in the future.
 It’s been done, and if you enjoy working with those whose trust you’ve already earned, then this is arguably the most important place to invest.

-For example, Surefire’s client for life campaign sends a lasting, branded closing gift and steady and valuable stream of messages via text, email and even postal mail.
-Once you’ve initiated it, it’s hands off for 5 years at a time.
+For example, Surefire’s client for life campaign sends a lasting, branded closing gift and a steady and valuable stream of messages via text, email and even postal mail.
+Once you’ve initiated it, it’s hands-off for 5 years at a time.
 There’s nothing for you to do except to be ready for new business on a regular basis.
 As far as mortgage marketing strategies and results go, there’s certainly nothing wrong with that.